krishnapmv/cassandra-backup/README.md

 # cassandra-backup

-Script to take snapshot of data and schema of all keyspaces in cassandra.
-This acts as local backups and if we enable, incremental backups in cassandra configuration, it will enable us to perform point in time recoveries.
+Script to take snapshots of data stored in cassandra and ship them to AWS S3 along with incremental backups which need to be enabled in cassandra configs.